Gridley Unified School District: Gridley High School

 Gridley High School is one of the two high schools in the Gridley Unified School District.
-The school was established in 1895 and has had an enrollment of about 600 students in the 2010-2011 school year.
-The principal of the school is Rikki-Lee Burresch and the vice principal is Michael Huyck.
+The school was established in 1895 and has had an enrollment of about 670 students in the 2024-2025 school year.
+The principal of the school is Rikki-Lee Burresch and the vice principal is Emily Peery.
 The mascot of the school are the Bulldogs.

 Middle schools

 Sycamore Middle School

 Sycamore Middle School is the only middle school in the Gridley Unified School District.
-The school teaches grades 6-8 and has had about 400 students in the 2010-2011 school year.
+The school teaches grades 6-8 and has had about 423 students in the 2024-2025 school year.
 The principal of the school is Christopher Schmidt.
 The vice principal is Traci Dukes.
 The mascot of the school are the Bullpups.

 Elementary schools

 McKinley Primary School

 McKinley Primary School is one of the two elementary schools in the Gridley Unified School District.
-The school teaches grades K-1 and has had about 340 students in the 2010-2011 school year.
+The school teaches grades K-1 and has had about 340 students in the 2024-2025 school year.
 The principal of the school is Rhiannon Treat.
+The mascot of the school are the Mallards.

 Wilson Elementary School

 Wilson Elementary School is one of the two elementary schools in the Gridley Unified School District.
-The school teaches grades 2-5 and has had about 500 students in 2010-2011 school year.
-The principal of the school is Dr. Joan Schumann and the vice principal is Sarah Moore.
+The school teaches grades 2-5 and has had about 544 students in 2024-2025 school year.
+The principal of the school is Minden King and the vice principal is Sarah Moore.
 The mascot of the school are the Rams.

 Continuation schools

 Esperanza High School

 Esperanza High School is one of the two high schools in the Gridley Unified School District and the only continuation school in the Gridley Unified School District.
-The school teaches grades 10-12 and has had about 30 students in 2010-2011 school year.
+The school teaches grades 10-12 and has had about 23 students in 2024-2025 school year.
 The principal of the high school is Dr. Maggie Daugherty and the mascot of the school are the Eagles.